carlos-ventura/TODO-app/README.md

 2. Connection String needs to be configured for external use
     1. Required database TodoApp

+## Allowed usernames for operations on the website

+1. root
+2. admin
+3. superuser

 ## Bugs and considerations

 ### Frontend